 What does this mean for the supermarket & grocery store industry?
 In short, there’s potential for less foot traffic, especially as Shipt and similar services become increasingly more popular.

 Supermarkets and grocery stores need to adapt and find new ways to stay afloat.
 Target is already ahead of the curve on that front.
 How?
-Well… in late 2017 they acquired Shipt for $550 million.
-But while this is a step in the right direction, it’s certainly not the be-all and end-all solution.
+Well, in late 2017 they acquired Shipt for $550 million.
+While this is a step in the right direction in the mind of a company like Target, it’s certainly not the be-all and end-all solution.

 Walmart and other supermarkets/grocery stores are now offering grocery pickup or their own delivery services as a way to bring the convenience of online shopping to the offline world.